BLUEGAMINGID/AutoFFmpeg/README.md

 ---

-# Recommend Run In Ubuntu
+# Notes
+ - Recommended for Ubuntu in termux